-With cold temperatures and unpredictable weather during winter months, it’s best to keep to shorter dog walks for the comfort and care of the pup.
+With cold temperatures and unpredictable weather during the winter months, it may be best to keep to shorter dog walks for the comfort and care of your best friend.

-Be mindful of a dog’s behavior while out walking in winter.
+Be mindful of your dog’s behavior while out walking in winter.
 For instance, a dog could pick up after another dog, drink puddles, or pick up food in the snow.
-Also, be mindful of a furry friend potentially eating salt.
+Also, be mindful of your furry family member potentially eating salt.
 Certainly, the snow is mysterious and exciting to some dogs, but their curiosity could get the best of them.

 6) Knowing your pet’s comfort zone

 If your pet is not used to being in a cold environment, pay attention to any signs of discomfort or pain.
 Naturally, if your pet seems uncomfortable, shorten the walk and try again later.

 Always carry extra supplies, such as extra doggy bags, flashlights, and an umbrella.
 Especially if you’re on a long walk, you never know when this winter dog walking tip might come in hand.

 Stay alert to any hazards in the area.
 For example, items like ice on the sidewalks and roads, loose dogs, and general activity on the roads.
 Always keep your dog on a leash, harness, or belt for extra security.